CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Geometric Guidance

 \subsection{Overview}

-Our objective is to direct an unconditional diffusion model trained on 3D multi-component anatomical segmentations to satisfy geometric constraints without requiring additional training.
-Such constraints should apply to each individual \textit{component} and involve the independent control of size, position, and shape.
-We formulate this problem in terms of guiding the diffusion model sampling process with a composite \textit{geometric loss} applied to a select subset of segmentation labels (defined as components).
-This geometric loss is a weighted sum of moment-based terms that directly translate to anatomical features: size is represented as zeroth-order moments (volume of present labels), position as first-order moments (3D centroid), and shape as second-order moments (covariance) that are scale-normalized.
-Algorithm \ref{alg:LGL} and \cref{fig:methods} illustrate the geometric guidance process, which consists of four main stages.
-First, we denoise and decode the anatomical segmentation during sampling.
-Second, we select the desired anatomical components $\mathbf{\Omega}$ and extract the set of geometric moments $\mathcal{G} = [\mathcal{M}, \mathcal{C}, \mathcal{S}]$, representing the mass, centroid, and covariance for each component.
-Third, we compute the geometric loss $\mathcal{L}_\text{geom}$ with respect to target moments $\bar{\mathcal{G}}$ obtained by real anatomies or manual editing.
+Our objective is to guide an unconditional diffusion model that synthesizes anatomical segmentations with geometric constraints for size, position, and shape.
+These attributes are measured on substructures that correspond to discrete tissue labels within the 3D voxel map.
+To do this, we guide the sampling process with a composite \textit{geometric loss} applied to a subset of labels.
+This geometric loss is a weighted sum of moment-based terms: size via zeroth-order moments (scalar volumes), position via first-order moments (centroid vectors), and shape via scale-invariant second-order moments (normalized covariance matrices). \cref{fig:methods} illustrates four main stages.
+First, at each sampling step we denoise the latent, decode to voxel-space logits, and apply a softmax to obtain class probabilities.
+Second, we select the desired anatomical substructures $\mathbf{\Omega}$ and extract the geometric moments $\mathcal{G} = [\mathcal{M}, \mathcal{C}, \mathcal{S}]$, representing the mass, centroid, and covariance for each substructure.
+Third, we compute the geometric loss $\mathcal{L}_\text{geom}$ with respect to target moments $\bar{\mathcal{G}}$.
 Lastly, the gradient of this loss with respect to the noisy latents is used to guide the sampling process.